MadMathMike/nTsMapper/README.md

 # nTsMapper
 Simple tool to transpile DTO classes used in WebAPI action methods to TypeScript.

+## Getting nTsMapper

+nTsMapper is published as a nuget package [https://www.nuget.org/packages/nTsMapper](https://www.nuget.org/packages/nTsMapper).
+You can install the pacakge from the package manager console with the following command: ```Install-Package nTsMapper```

 ## Basic Information
 This application will inspect the specified .NET dll for WebAPI controller methods to produce TypeScript code for all the command parameter and DTO classes used.